ELEC-291-2026/Project1.0/README.md

 - has a timer
 - has different modes for different foods
 - auto ends after timer
 - shows timer on LCD
+- times and temperatures are perfectly aliged to mimic a microwave
 # Keyboard sound mode
 - custom music note characters
 - allows you to make song